position Director of Swimming and Diving

 Dorenkott recruits student-athletes who have vision and goals beyond just being a swimmer.
 In fact, he recruits on the philosophy that swimming is going to be the fourth-most important priority for his student athletes.
 He believes if his athletes take care of the first three priorities: 1) Be a great person; 2) Remember who you are, where you came from and understand that family is important; and 3) You are at Ohio State to get an education, and your degree will open doors for you a long time after you leave Ohio State.

 Dorenkott has coached on four continents, and his student-athletes have competed in the Olympic Games, PanAm Games, World University Games, World Championships, Pan-Pacific Championships, U.S. National Championships and on the U.S. International circuit.
 He has been a member of the United States Swimming National Team coaching staff since 2001.
 He served on the U.S. National Team coaching staff during the 2001 World University Games, the 2003 PanAm Games and the 2007 Japan International Grand Prix.
+In 2022, he joins the Team USA staff as an assistant coach for the Budapest World Championships.

 An outstanding competitor as a student-athlete at Cleveland State, Dorenkott became a 15-time conference champion, setting a school record in the process.
 He was a varsity record holder and a U.S. National qualifier and scorer.
 In 1990, he earned the team MVP award and then served as a team captain in 1991.
 Dorenkott received two degrees while attending Cleveland State, earning bachelor’s degrees in both communications and psychology.